tushar-1920/Cricket-Performance-Comparison/README.md

 - 📈 **Line chart comparison** of runs scored by three players over time
 - 🎨 **Stylized plots** using `ggplot` theme
 - 🏷️ Custom line **styles, colors, and labels** for better readability
-- 🔍 Labeled X and Y axes for clarity
+- 🔍 Labeled X and Y axes for clarityyy
 - 📌 Grid-enabled view for better comparison
 - ✅ Legend to identify each player’s trend line
 - 📐 Layout automatically adjusted to prevent label overlap